go-delve/delve/Documentation/api/dap/README.md

 The client may request full shutdown of the server and the debuggee with [`terminateDebuggee`](https://microsoft.github.io/debug-adapter-protocol/specification#Requests_Disconnect) option.

-The server shuts down in response to a SIGTERM signal, but not SIGINT (Ctrl-C) signal, which gets sent to the foregrounded debuggee.
-The server will take down a launched process, but let an attached process continue.
+The server shuts down in response to a SIGTERM signal, taking down a launched process, but letting an attached process continue.

+Pressing Ctrl-C on the terminal where a headless server is running sends SIGINT to the debuggee, foregrounded in headless mode to support debugging interactive programs.

 ## Debugger Output